Uncover the species likely to be found in your bee hotel from local entomologist, Louise Hislop.

 These are aerial nesters, as opposed to ground-nesting species such as Mining Bees.
 Females generally carry pollen on scopal hairs on the underside of their abdomen, rather than on scopa on their hind legs, as is usual in the ground nesters.

-Red Mason Bee Osmia bicornis are often the first to take advantage of bee hotels.
+Red Mason Bees are often the first to take advantage of bee hotels.
 They have orange-red haired abdomen with a lighter brown-haired thorax.
 The females are larger, while the males have a distinguishing pale ‘moustache’ of hairs on the face.
 Between April and June females collect nectar and pollen to stock each cell before sealing with mud collected from a nearby ‘mine’.
-For more details see this blog post.

-Leafcutter Bees Megachile species are often noticed because of the female’s habit of cutting neat sections out of leaves, especially of rose, to line and seal the nest.
-Of ten UK species, only three are likely to be spotted in the North East (NE).
-For more details see this blog post.
+Leafcutter Bees are often noticed because of the female’s habit of cutting neat sections out of leaves, especially of rose, to line and seal the nest.
+Of ten UK species, only three are likely to be spotted in the North East.

 Don’t think of the social wasps so many people love to hate, who spoil summer picnics.
 These are mainly black, and many are so small and thin they can be mistaken for flies.
 These species should be welcomed in the garden as predators of aphids, caterpillars and spiders.

-Slender Wood-borer Wasp Trypoxylon species, of which two may be found in the NE.
+Two of these Wood-borer Wasps may be found in the NE.
 These are thin, all black wasps, 5-12mm long with elongated abdomen, that collect immature spiders to provision the nest.
 Cells are sealed with balls of mud carried between the female’s front legs.

-Passaloecus species, small, thin, black wasps that bring back large numbers of aphids to stock each cell.
-Of the eight UK species, three are possibly found in the NE.
-At 3-5mm long they are very under recorded, as identification is not possible from photos.
+These are small, thin, black wasps that bring back large numbers of aphids to stock each cell.
+Of the eight UK species, three are possibly found in the North East.
+At three – five mm long they are very under recorded, as identification is not possible from photos.
 Nests are sealed with balls of resin and camouflaged with small bits of plant material, sand grains etc.

 Then there are the species which lay their eggs in someone else’s nest cells, like a cuckoo, whose larvae eat the stores of food left by the host, and who may also eat or at least starve the host’s larva (cleptoparasites).
 But, of a nest of cells, only a few will be parasitised and, if the host species is rare, its specific parasites and cleptoparasites will be rarer and also in need of conservation.

-White-spotted Sapyga Sapyga quinquepuncata, a wasp at the north of its recorded range in South Northumberland.
+This is a wasp at the north of its recorded range in South Northumberland.
 They prefer hot, sunny days, females often visiting for only a short time, popping an egg into a suitable nest, males checking to see if there are females about, and then disappearing.
-Their hosts are Osmia bees.
+Their hosts are Mason bees.

 By Louise Hislop, local entomologist